hzeller/timg/README.md

 (see [above](#pixelation) how this looks like).

-Terminals that don't support Unicode or 24 bit color will probably not show a very pleasent output.
+Terminals that don't support Unicode or 24 bit color will probably not show a very pleasant output.
 For terminals that only do 8 bit color, use the `--color8` command line option.